mkbaldwin/weather-pi/README.md

 ## What is this?

 Weather-pi is an experiment in collecting data from an Acurite 5-in-1 weather station.
-The code is peimarily written in Kotlin and submits the weather observations to an InfluxDB database.
+The code is primarily written in Kotlin and submits the weather observations to an InfluxDB database.
 Data is received using an USB software defined radio (SDR) receiver using [rtl_433](https://github.com/merbanan/rtl_433).
 Currently it has only been tested with protocol 40, but should be able to be adapted to others if needed.